Industrial Action

 What happens if I did not attempt an assessment?

-If you were not able to participate in an assessment component and you have not submitted an Extenuating Circumstances form, then that component will be considered to be a fail and no mark or credit will be awarded.
+If you were not able to participate in an assessment component and you have not submitted an Extenuating Circumstances form, then that component will be considered a fail and no mark or credit will be awarded.

-What does 'capped' and 'uncapped' assessments mean
+What does ‘capped’ and ‘uncapped’ assessments mean?

-If you are being given an opportunity to resit an assessment or partially repeat a year, marks for those assessment attempts are usually capped at 40% for undergraduate modules and at 50% for postgraduate modules.
+If you are being given an opportunity to resit an assessment or partially repeat a year, marks for those assessment attempts are usually capped at 40% for undergraduate modules and usually at 50% for postgraduate modules.
 This is noted on your results letter as ‘capped’ under ‘next attempt.

-However, if the Assessment Board has given you the opportunity to take your next attempt at the assessment(s) as uncapped, it has agreed that you will receive your full marks for those assessments.
+However, if the Assessment Board has given you the opportunity to take your next attempt at the assessment(s) as ‘uncapped,’ it has agreed that you will receive your full marks for those assessments.

 What does ‘trailing of credit’ mean?